-NEW YORK, NY, US, 06 December 2022— Today, Deloitte released its 2023 Global Future of Cyber survey, which found that cyber is more than just technology-focused—it is foundational to an organization’s growth strategy.
+NEW YORK, NY, US, 06 December 2022— Today, Deloitte released its 2023 Global Future of Cyber survey, which found that cyber is more than just technology-focussed—it is foundational to an organisation’s growth strategy.
 This year’s report polled more than 1,000 leaders across 20 countries—Deloitte Global’s largest cyber survey to-date—to get a clearer picture of where cyber stands and where cyber is going.

-"This year’s report shows how cyber is now woven more tightly into business operations, outcomes, and opportunities.
-Chief information security officers (CISOs) are most successful when they are connectors across their organization, focused on enabling their organization’s highest business priorities,” says Emily Mossburg, Deloitte Global Cyber Leader.
+"This year’s report shows how cyber is now woven more tightly into business operations, outcomes and opportunities.
+Chief information security officers (CISOs) are most successful when they are connectors across their organisation, focussed on enabling their organisation’s highest business priorities,” says Emily Mossburg, Deloitte Global Cyber Leader.
 "Cyber has become an enabler for business and embedding it into all business practices has shown nothing but success.
 Advancing cyber will only become more critical as the global economy faces a potential downturn and businesses navigate a looming recession."

-Understanding cyber maturity and identifying high-performing cyber organizations are critical in setting the stakes for other organizations.
-By separating high-cyber-maturity organizations from their medium- and low-cyber-maturity counterparts, the report identifies a distinct class of cyber leaders and more fully demonstrates the extent to which cyber underpins business success and value.
+Understanding cyber maturity and identifying high-performing cyber organisations are critical in setting the stakes for other organisations.
+By separating high-cyber-maturity organisations from their medium- and low-cyber-maturity counterparts, the report identifies a distinct class of cyber leaders and more fully demonstrates the extent to which cyber underpins business success and value.

-To define cyber maturity, Deloitte identified three sets of leading practices to rate organizations—cyber planning, key cyber activities, and board involvement.
-The report segments the organizations into three groups—low-, medium-, and high-cyber-maturity—by assigning point values to each set of leading practices.
+To define cyber maturity, Deloitte identified three sets of leading practices to rate organisations—cyber planning, key cyber activities and board involvement.
+The report segments the organisations into three groups—low-, medium-, and high-cyber-maturity—by assigning point values to each set of leading practices.